seanshih/MemoryDebugger/README.md

 ```c++
     LeakReporter::SetDetectMode(LeakReporter::BoundaryDetectMode::DETECT_OVERFLOW);
 ```
-Detection mode can be set to the followings
+Detection mode can be set to the followings,

 1. DETECT_UNDERFLOW
 2. DETECT_OVERFLOW
 3. DETECT_NO_ACCESS_DETECTION